10 Dating Profile Clichés (and What to Write Instead)

 Final Thoughts

-Clichés feel safe — but safe rarely stands out.
-Dating apps are crowded, and people scroll fast.
+Clichés feel safe, but “safe” rarely stands out.
+Dating apps are crowded and people make snap decisions.

 You don’t need to be wildly original, but try to be a little more “you” by replacing these vague placeholders with details that make it easy for someone to imagine talking to you, or better yet, meeting you.